by C.W. (Gus) Este

 We now expect crowds exceeding 10,000 persons and multicultural activities are included to take place concurrently.
 This has allowed us to seek and receive substantial funding from Heritage Canada, which is a Government of Canada Agency.
 Those of us that were there at the beginning find it difficult to realize the magnitude of growth; it has been overwhelming and fantastic.

 Under their new and dynamic leadership, Canada Day in Barrhaven has morphed into a smaller version of the Canada Day activities held on the “Hill” every July 1st.
-Co-Chairs Darrell and Victor have grown the membership of the committee, handing over key roles to many of the volunteers.
+The committee has grown in membership, handing over key roles to many of the volunteers.
 This has allowed the Committee to transform itself.
 A most important aspect of the new regime was its ability to get significant sponsorships from organization, institutions and the business community.
 The major sponsor, Mattamy Homes had their title added to the committee’s name, thus it is now called the Mattamy Homes Canada Day in Barrhaven.

-The Mattamy Homes Canada Day in Barrhaven Committee comprises a group of 14 members.
-The local businesses, community partners and grants from the City of Ottawa and Canadian Heritage contribute annually in excess of $95,000 to run the event with the fireworks display alone costing $15,000.
+The Mattamy Homes Canada Day in Barrhaven Committee comprises a group of 10 members.
+The local businesses, community partners and grants from the City of Ottawa and Canadian Heritage contribute annually in excess of $100,000 to run the event with the fireworks display alone costing $15,000.
 It takes several months of the year to carry out the planning and since 2013, includes several days of a midway with many carnival rides and games.
 Presently, we have three stages, Kidz Zone Stage, Multi-Cultural Stage and our Main Stage.
-In 2015 the event was incorporated as “Canada Day Barrhaven Inc.” with three directors – Darrell Bartraw President, Victor Hanna Vice President, John Scholman Secretary and volunteer co-ordinator and Randy O’Reilly Treasurer.
+In 2015 the event was incorporated as “Canada Day Barrhaven Inc.”.